[The lights go out]

 - Shadowrun: Elves and orks get low-light vision, while dwarves and trolls can see into the infrared spectrum.
 Some Awakened animals can also see into one of the two, and Dragons have night vision that works even better than any of those.

 - In Warhammer 40,000, the Night Lords Chaos Space Marines can see perfectly in pitch darkness, and can even see into the infrared.

-- In Ultima Online, nightsight is a valuable ability temporarily granted by either a spell or potion, allowing you to see clearly in dungeons, without the limited range of visibility that comes from carrying a lantern or torch.
+- In Ultima Online, nightsight is a valuable ability temporarily granted by either a spell or potion, allowing you to see clearly at night or in dungeons, without the limited range of visibility that comes from carrying a lantern or torch (and without taking up an equipment slot that might be better filled with a shield).
 Nightsight is also intrinsically granted to elves and vampires.

 - BIONICLE: Onu-Matoran naturally have this ability, which is important given they mostly live underground.